xavierchia/xavierchia.github.io/_posts/2022-01-26-stay-in-touch.md

 Of course, not everyone publishes content or updates regularly.
 In that case, I usually just ask what they've been up to lately.

-You’d be surprised how many people are really happy to get these kind of messages and they often spark all kinds of deeper conversations.
+You’d be surprised how many people are really happy to get these kinds of messages and they often spark all kinds of deeper conversations.

 Okay, like I said, more technical details below.
-And in any case, let me know what you think and if you have any suggestions how I can improve my system.
+And in any case, let me know what you think and if you have any suggestions on how I can improve my system.

 Thanks,